0xMukesh/0xMukesh/README.md

 Below is the list of stuff I have worked upon:

 - work
-  - [cleopetra](https://docs.cleopetra.fun) - Bringing DeFi to masses through AI powered Telegram bots and native mobile apps
+  - [cleopetra](https://docs.cleopetra.fun) - Bringing DeFi on Solana to masses through AI powered Telegram bots and native mobile apps
   - [haven](https://haven.fan) - Growth engine for your token, allowing creators to seamlessly launch loyalty programs, reward loyal fans, and unlock new revenue streams
   - [candypay](https://x.com/candypayfun) - A crypto payments platform built on top of Solana trusted by 500+ apps and developers including [Triton One](triton.one), [Próspera Global](https://www.prospera.co), and more